Qucs/qucs/README.md

     ./configure
     make install

-For the lates code in development, clone from one of the Git repositories (the first is updated more frequently):
+For the latest code in development, clone from one of the Git repositories (the first is updated more frequently):

     git clone git://github.com/Qucs/qucs.git
     git clone git://git.code.sf.net/p/qucs/git